dev-cetera/df_di/README.md

 ### Creating a Sync Service:

-Notice how no onInitService isn't a Future.
+Notice how onInitService isn't a Future.
 This means that DI will treat it as sync.

 ```dart
 final class SyncServiceExmple extends Service {